Dublin Women's Soccer League: DWSL teams in Europe

 Between 2001 and 2010 several DWSL teams played in the UEFA Women's Cup after winning the FAI Women's Cup.

 In 2002–03, Shamrock Rovers became the first women's team to represent the Republic of Ireland in Europe.
 UCD became the second Republic of Ireland team to qualify for Europe after winning the cup.
 UCD played in the 2003–04, 2004–05 and 2005–06 UEFA Women's Cups.
 Other DWSL teams to play in Europe included St Francis, Peamount United and Dundalk W.F.C.
 The latter came about under bizarre circumstances.
 In 2005 Dundalk City won the FAI Women's Cup and as a result qualified for the 2006–07 UEFA Women's Cup.
 However, in 2006 a split developed within Dundalk City over a plan for the club to fully merge with Dundalk F.C.
 This effectively saw the emergence of two separate women's teams.
 Dundalk City was re-established as an independent club while Dundalk W.F.C. became affiliated with the League of Ireland club.
 Following complications that resulted from the split, it was Dundalk W.F.C. that went on to represent the Republic of Ireland in the UEFA Women's Cup.

 WNL and DWSL

 When the Women's National League was formed in 2011, three of the six founding members – Peamount United, Raheny United and Shamrock Rovers – were members of the DWSL.
 All three clubs continued to enter reserve teams in the DWSL once the WNL was established.
 As the WNL expanded two more teams, UCD and Shelbourne, also switched from the DWSL to the WNL.

+Replacement

+In December 2019, the Eastern Women's Football League (EWFL) was formed after discussions between the Football Association of Ireland (FAI), the DWSL and the Metropolitan Girls League (MGL), a subsidiary of the North Dublin Schoolboys/girls League (NDSL).